 NEW CANADIAN AVIATION SECURITY REGULATIONS

-better applying industry and government security resources based on
+- better applying industry and government security resources based on risks; and

 Aviation Security Programs for Airports

-improving awareness and understanding of aviation security-related roles
+- improving awareness and understanding of aviation security-related roles and responsibilities;

 For further information: